-- Prayer is the only answer for mental illness.
-Clinical depression and anxiety are best treated by seeking a mental health professional. *I* see a therapist on a regular basis, *I* take anti-depressants.
-There's no shame in that and taking a medication does not make you less of a Christian.
+- Prayer is the only answer to mental illness.
+Clinical depression and anxiety are best treated by seeking a mental health professional.
+I see a therapist regularly, I take anti-depressants.
+There’s no shame in that, and taking medication does not make you less of a Christian.

-- That people who are sick aren’t praying enough or that prayer = immediate wellness.
-“Sometimes His perfect plan for our lives is to allow us to suffer and experience disease, illness, and hardship…Some of the greatest blessings in this world come from God’s power in the midst of trials.
-God changes us, molds us, strengthens us, and builds us through hardship.
+- That sick people aren’t praying enough or that prayer = immediate wellness.
+“Sometimes His perfect plan for our lives is to allow us to suffer and experience disease, illness, and hardship…Some of the greatest blessings in this world come from God’s power amid trials.
+God changes, molds, strengthens and builds us through hardship.
 And there is nothing like the experience of being comforted by God alone in that dark hour.”
-Why Doesn't God Heal Every Sickness and Disease.
+Why Doesn’t God Heal Every Sickness and Disease?

 In the video below, Jami Amerine and I have a conversation about prayer and the good that comes from praying.